-How to Recognize an Iranian ID Number in Public Records
+How to Recognize Iranian ID Numbers in Public Records

 Even non-Persian speakers easily can recognize Iranian ID numbers in public records documents.
 ID numbers are most commonly disclosed in Iran’s Official Gazette (روزنامه رسمی جمهوری اسلامی ایران, Rooznameh Rasmi) and the National Identity Registry of Legal Entities or ILENC (سامانه شناسه ملی اشخاص حقوقی کشور).

-Iran’s Official Gazette (Rooznameh) typically, but not always, discloses National ID Numbers for individuals and both National ID and Registration Numbers for companies.
+The Iranian Official Gazette typically, but not always, discloses National ID Numbers for individuals and both National ID and Registration Numbers for companies.
 The company announcements published in the gazette are self-reported and formatted as blocks of narrative text, which allows for some meaningful variation.
 That said, announcements tend to follow a pattern that can help analysts identify relevant ID numbers.

-The target company’s ID number typically appears in the announcement title.
+The primary company’s National ID and/or Registration Number typically appears in the announcement title.
 Any related companies—such as shareholders or directors—will have their ID numbers present in the main text only.
-Similarly, Individual ID numbers will appear in the main text only.
+Similarly, individual ID numbers will appear in the main text only.

 Finding ID Numbers in ILENC